cryptotwilight/dao_treasure/README.md

 This is the repository for the Tresoreria.

-Tresury.
-It's a difficult topic for any project especially DAOs.
-The goal of this project is to develop a Web3 treasury management system that enables DAOs to operate more effectively whilst reducing the administrative burden associated with Treasury Management.
+Safe transparency in Treasury.
+It is a difficult topic in DAOs or for any Web3 project.
+The goal of this project is to develop a Web3 treasury management system with a dashboard that enables DAOs to be open about where they make investments and how well their investments perform.
+The idea is to begin a public good that encourages better governance, and sound risk taking within DAOs using transparently acquired Covalent data.